 Welcome to the future, where you can buy literally anything you want and have it arrive at your front door in 48 hours or less.
 For busy parents, this is a godsend.
 Last-minute birthday gift?
 Prime it.
 First day of school outfit?
 Prime it.
 Classroom goodie bags?
 Prime it.
 But as convenient as it is to Prime our lives away, this approach has a damaging dark side.
 When we choose the most convenient, most affordable option, you could be supporting unethical labor practices, wasteful manufacturing and pollution.
 But there are several online shopping solutions that are all-around better and just about as easy and convenient as shopping with the eCommerce giants out there.
 Here are some of our tips on how to shop consciously online.

-Getting Conscious About Clothing
+Getting Conscious About Products and Clothing

 Unsurprisingly, more and more people are opting to outfit their families through online channels, with nearly 20 percent of fashion retail sales coming through the internet each year.
-When you’re shopping for clothing online, whether for yourself or your kids, keep the following tips in mind to ensure that you’re making the most conscious possible shopping decisions.
+When you’re shopping for jewelry or clothing online, whether for yourself or your kids, keep the following tips in mind to ensure that you’re making the most conscious possible shopping decisions.

 - Try to Cut Out Fast Fashion—Fast fashion is categorized as quickly-made, quickly-designed and rapidly-changing apparel produced by big-named retailers like Forever 21, H&M and Zara (i.e., many popular mall brands and department store brands).
 While not all fast fashion labels are unethical or eco-unfriendly, there is much less room for these issues when you shop boutique and independent brands online.
 Skip styles made from low-quality synthetic materials and do your best to avoid buying any apparel made in China, Bangladesh or Cambodia, where working conditions are poor.